raspberrypilearning/safeguarding-module/en/step_6.md

 ### Types of abuse: emotional abuse

-Emotional abuse is normally to be found in the relationship between a parent or caregiver and a child rather than in a specific event or pattern of events.
+Emotional abuse is normally to be found in the relationship between a parent, guardian, or caregiver and a child rather than in a specific event or pattern of events.
 It occurs when a child’s needs for affection, approval, consistency, and security are not met.
 It is rarely manifested in terms of physical symptoms.

 For example: